CoSMo: a Framework to Instantiate Conditioned Process Simulation Models: Conditioned Process Simulation Models

 \subsection{Conditioned Recurrent Architecture}

 Our proposed architecture starts by taking a sequence of events $x$ as input, where each event element is composed of different attributes, as described in Section~\ref{sec:background}.
 Alongside this sequence, the architecture is introduced with external feature vectors $c$ representing a set of constraints.
-We extend the vanilla recurrent neural network (RNN) by introducing a new learnable parameter $Q$ to capture the relation between the condition $c$ and the sequential input, followed by a residual connection between each recurrent cell:
+We extend the vanilla recurrent neural network (RNN) by introducing a new learnable parameter $K$ to capture the relation between the condition $\Phi$ and the sequential input, followed by a residual connection between each recurrent cell:

-Where $h_t$ is the hidden state at time step $t$.
+Where $h_j$ is the hidden state at time step $j$.
 This represents the ``memory'' of the network up to that point in time.
 On the other hand, $U$, $W$, and $V$ are the learnable parameters from the vanilla RNN, and each plays a distinct role in transforming the input and hidden states.
-The parameter $Q$ specifically learns how the constraint feature vector $c$ relates to the input sequence at every timestep.
+The parameter $K$ specifically learns how the constraint feature vector $\Phi$ relates to the input sequence at every timestep.
 The key for the proposed recurrent network is that these condition vectors are external to the primary sequence but highly relevant to the task at hand.
-Finally, $g$ is a non-linear activation function, essential for enabling the network to capture complex patterns and the residual connection at $y_t$ helps to improve and stabilize the learning phase.
+In simple terms, a basic RNN learns a hidden state for each event in the sequence.
+Our model introduces extra parameters, $K$, which act like an additional hidden state.
+This extra state learns the relationship between the set of rules at each time step and its corresponding hidden state.
+Finally, $g$ is a non-linear activation function, essential for enabling the network to capture complex patterns and the residual connection at $y_j$ helps to improve and stabilize the learning phase.
 This residual technique is common in other deep learning applications and modern recurrent architectures, such as LSTMs, have a similar characteristic (e.g., the forgetting gate mechanisms).
 The bias terms are omitted for simplicity.
 We depict the new architecture in Figure~\ref{fig:cosmo-rnn}.